Disability Discrimination Attorney in Orange County, California

 An Interactive Process to Determine Proper Reasonable Accommodations

 And of course to work in an environment free of discrimination

 If you have a medical condition or disability or if your employer thinks that you have a medical condition or disability, and your employer treats you differently from other employees because of that medical condition or disability, your employer may be liable to you for damages.
-Being treated differently than other employees can take many forms including, but not limited to, passing you up for promotions, demoting you, reducing your work hours, reducing your pay, depriving you of benefits, or, even worse, by terminating your employment.
-If you have experience any of the above, then call the Orange County Employment Lawyer at The Law Office of George Moschopoulos, APC today.
-You will receive a FREE 30-minute phone consultation to see how this Orange County Employment Lawyer can assist you.
+Being treated differently than other employees can take many forms including, but not limited to, passing you up for promotions, demoting you, reducing your work hours, reducing your pay, depriving you of benefits, or, even worse, terminating your employment.
+If you have experienced any of the above, then call the Orange County Employment Lawyer at The Law Office of George Moschopoulos, APC today.

 Please be aware that time is of the essence.
 In almost all instances, there is a time limit under which you must bring any claims against your employer.
 So don’t wait and act now.